To provide support, information and assistance to victims of crime, trauma or tragedy in the home, schools and the community.

 There are many community resources whose focus is geared toward victims of crime.
 Shelters for women and children, crisis telephone hotlines, addiction services and multi facet programs to assist victim of physical/sexual assault, with many outreach programs for children, adolescents and teens.

 Various Victim Services programs have developed in Canada.
 The model for the Kennebecasis Regional Police Force includes follow up and referral for victims of crime.
 Self referrals and officer referrals are common or victims are identified from police files.

-The investigating officers will initiate the process of obtaining assistance for you.
-They may advise or direct you to the Victim Services Coordinator, for KRPF, or the Department of Public Safety Victim Services Program.
+The investigating officers will initiate the process of obtaining assistance for you by referring you to the Department of Public Safety Victim Services Program.
 All victims of crime should receive a referral card from a police officer.